ygyzys83/Spotify-Billboard-Playlist/README.md

 # SPOTIFY BILLBOARD 100 PLAYLIST PROGRAM

-A simple program that scrapes the Billboard Hot 100 list from the exact historical day specified and uploads the list into the user's Spotify account as a playlist.
+A simple program that scrapes the Billboard Hot 100 list from the exact historical date specified and uploads the list into the user's Spotify account as a playlist.
 Built with PyCharm.

 ## Description